Biden’s economic team set to prepare ambitious recovery plan, challenging Republicans’ renewed debt worries

 Democrats’ stimulus push is driven by lessons of the last financial crisis as well as subsequent shifts in the economic climate.

-After Republicans took control of the House in 2010, they pressed President Obama to accept spending limits that contributed to the weakest recovery since World War Two.
+After Republicans took control of the House in 2010, they pressed President Barack Obama to accept spending limits that contributed to the weakest recovery since World War II.
 Leading Republicans at the time, including then-House Budget Committee Chairman Paul Ryan, warned of soaring inflation and a collapsing dollar if deficits weren’t quickly corralled.

 “We’ve gone through this before,” said Sam Bell, policy director for Employ America, a left-leaning think tank.
 “We didn’t have spikes in interest rates.
 We didn’t have ruinous inflation.
 It’s hard to overstate how much the mainstream academic consensus has moved.”

-The implications for government tax and spending policies “are as profound as those that occurred in the wake of the inflation of the 1970s,” wrote Summers, a former Treasury Secretary, and Furman, who headed Obama’s National Economic Council.
+The implications for government tax and spending policies “are as profound as those that occurred in the wake of the inflation of the 1970s,” wrote Summers, a former treasury secretary, and Furman, who led Obama’s National Economic Council.

 The government’s borrowing spree since the 2008 financial crisis has not had the effects — rising bond yields or higher inflation — that traditional economics would have predicted.
 Private businesses have not been “crowded out” of bond markets by government agencies or faced higher borrowing costs.
 Consumers expect inflation even a decade from now to be a tame 1.4 percent, according to the Federal Reserve Bank of Cleveland.

-The $21.2 trillion national debt -- up from $14.4 trillion on the day Trump was inaugurated -- is now slightly larger than the U.S. economy, a nominal milestone that hasn’t been reached since World War Two and yet seems to have little real-world impact.
+The $21.2 trillion national debt — up from $14.4 trillion on the day Trump was inaugurated — is now slightly larger than the U.S. economy, a nominal milestone that hasn’t been reached since World War II and yet seems to have little real-world impact.

-Even the Federal Reserve, normally hyper vigilant about potential inflation, has been outspoken in calling for lawmakers to support the economy.
-Last month, Fed Chair Jerome Powell reiterated that the economy requires more government spending to complete its recovery, saying the risk was that policymakers would provide too little help, not too much.
+Even the Federal Reserve, normally hypervigilant about potential inflation, has been outspoken in calling for lawmakers to support the economy.
+Last month, Fed Chair Jerome H. Powell reiterated that the economy requires more government spending to complete its recovery, saying the risk was that policymakers would provide too little help, not too much.

 “The consensus view among many economists is that there are limits to how much debt you can take on.
-But where those limits are and when the constraints start to bite -- that’s very much an open question,” said Sheets.
+But where those limits are and when the constraints start to bite — that’s very much an open question,” Sheets said.
 “We don’t know for certain if the limit on debt is another 50 percent of GDP or another 300 percent of GDP.”

-The Biden team will take office with the government able to borrow for 10 years at just 0.8 percent compared with roughly 4 percent in late 2008.
+The Biden team will take office with the government able to borrow for 10 years at 0.8 percent, compared with roughly 4 percent in late 2008.

-That explains why even as the federal government is expected to rack up an additional $10 trillion in debt from 2021 to 2028, Washington will pay less each year in interest charges than it paid in 2019, according to CBO’s latest projections.
+That explains why even as the federal government is expected to rack up an additional $10 trillion in debt from 2021 to 2028, Washington will pay less each year in interest charges than it paid in 2019, according to the CBO’s latest projections.

 At the American Economic Association conference in January, Yellen pronounced the interest burden “manageable” and said low interest rates provided the government with greater fiscal firepower.

-“Even under current conditions, I think we can afford to increase federal spending or cut taxes to stimulate the economy if there's a downturn,” she said, adding that low rates also made “a strong case” for new spending on spending on infrastructure, research, education and climate change mitigation, which could boost the economy’s long-term potential.
+“Even under current conditions, I think we can afford to increase federal spending or cut taxes to stimulate the economy if there’s a downturn,” she said, adding that low rates also made “a strong case” for new spending on infrastructure, research, education and climate change mitigation, which could boost the economy’s long-term potential.

-Yet, Yellen in recent years also has expressed the concern over government debt that worries progressives who fear it as a justification for cuts in Social Security or Medicare.
+Yet, Yellen in recent years also has expressed the concern over government debt that worries liberals who fear it as a justification for cuts in Social Security or Medicare.

 As the U.S. population ages, Social Security and Medicare are expected to account for a larger share of government spending while tax revenue fails to keep pace.
 By 2040, rising borrowing costs and increased spending will drive accumulated debt to more than 140 percent of annual output.
 The government’s interest bill that year will be more than three times as large relative to the economy as it is today and five times as large by 2050.

-And if interest rates on federal borrowing are just 1 percent higher each year than expected, interest charges would consume about four-fifths of all projected revenue that year, CBO said.
+And if interest rates on federal borrowing are just 1 percent higher each year than expected, interest charges would consume about four-fifths of all projected revenue that year, the CBO said.

-“We are incredibly vulnerable to an increase in interest rates,” said Maya McGuinness, president of the Committee for a Responsible Federal Budget.
+“We are incredibly vulnerable to an increase in interest rates,” said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.